akullpp/awesome-java/README.md

 *APIs which handle the persistence of objects.*

-* [Ebean](http://ebean-orm.github.io/) - ORM Framework that provides fast data access and even faster coding.
+* [Ebean](http://ebean-orm.github.io/) - Provides simple and fast data access.
 * [EclipseLink](https://www.eclipse.org/eclipselink/) - Supports a number of persistence standards: JPA, JAXB, JCA and SDO.
 * [Hibernate](http://hibernate.org/orm/) - Robust and widely used with an active community.
-* [MyBatis](http://mybatis.github.io/mybatis-3/) - Persistence framework that couples objects with stored procedures or SQL statements.
+* [MyBatis](http://mybatis.github.io/mybatis-3/) - Couples objects with stored procedures or SQL statements.
-* [OrmLite](http://ormlite.com/) - Lightweight ORM package avoiding the complexity and overhead of other ORM products.
+* [OrmLite](http://ormlite.com/) - Lightweight package avoiding the complexity and overhead of other ORM products.

 ## PDF